Is Foam Board Insulation Sustainable?

 For instance, foam board insulations made with Graphite Polystyrene (GPS) foam have relatively low levels of embodied carbon emissions, primarily because they use air as their blowing agent.

 On the other hand, foam board insulations made with Extruded Polystyrene (XPS) foam have far higher levels of embodied carbon emissions because they typically use gasses with high carbon content for blowing agents.

 The difference in embodied carbon emissions can make a BIG difference in overall sustainability.
-Choosing a GPS foam board insulation instead of an XPS foam board insulation can reduce embodied carbon emissions by a significant amount – this initial embodied carbon savings can represent a home’s entire operating heating & cooling carbon output for a decade or longer.
+Choosing a GPS foam board insulation instead of an XPS foam board insulation can reduce embodied carbon emissions by a significant amount – the initial embodied carbon savings in some cases can represent a home’s entire operating heating & cooling carbon output for years!